zhaobaoping/test/BUMO_ATP_Standard.rst

 Attributes of Tokens
 ---------------------

-You can set the attributes of the issued tokens by setting the metadata of the source account of tokens, so the applications can manage and check token information conveniently.
+You can set the attributes of the tokens to be issued by setting the metadata of the source account of tokens, so the applications can manage and check token information conveniently.